We crunched the numbers (well, sort of), and here’s what your answers say about where your school is and where you might go next.

 -Notice: What does this tell us about learning?
 Who is participating?
 Who is silent?
 Is talk deepening understanding?

-Liking what you’ve unlocked?
+Like what you’ve unlocked?

 These tasters are just the beginning.